-If you are concerned about experimenting on a well performing ad, simply clone your ad and change the budget of the cloned ad.
+If you are concerned about experimenting on a well performing ad-set, simply clone your ad-set and change the budget of the cloned ad.

-Make sure you exclude site visitors from your cloned cold ads as these have already been targeted by your original ad and are now presumably part of your retargeting campaigns.
+Make sure you exclude site visitors from your cloned cold ads as these have already been targeted by your original ad.

 If you found this useful, join our Facebook group to learn the best practices for digital marketing and social media advertising.